blockjoy/api/README.md

 ```

 For testing changes in this repo against an in-progress `api-proto` branch you
-can run `git checkout [branch]`, but should switch the submodule back to `main`
+can run `git checkout <branch>` in the `proto` directory, but should switch the
-before merging changes to this repo.
+submodule back to `main` before merging changes to this repo.